 Can I Use My Washington State Medicare Supplement Plan In Other States?

-The beauty of a Medicare Supplement plan is that it can be used anywhere in the country as long as the doctor you see or the healthcare facility you use accepts Medicare.
+The beauty of the best Medicare Supplement plans in Washington is that they can be used anywhere in the country as long as the doctor you see or the healthcare facility you use accepts Medicare.
 Crossing state lines is not a problem because there are no preferred provider networks or referral requirements you have to meet.
 One of the primary benefits of a Medigap plan is that it gives you the freedom to seek the best care, whether it’s in Washington or Maine.

 How Do I Apply for a Medicare Supplement Plan in Washington State?

-We realize that shopping for a Medicare Supplement plan can be confusing.
+We realize that shopping for the best Medicare Supplement plan in Washington can be confusing.
 That’s why we take our job seriously and do whatever we can do to help you find the best plan.
 We can help you compare quotes and provide reviews of the insurance companies.

 To make an online Medigap plan comparison, just choose Washington State from the drop-down menu to get started.
 You can also call us at 888-414-4547 and talk with one of our Medicare specialists.
 Our Medicare experts can walk you through all of your options; they can even help you enroll over the phone in a standard or high deductible plan over the phone.